drmaniak/discovery_dojo/README.md

 > [!IMPORTANT]
 > Ensure you have access to a valid Qdrant Databse with embedded ArXiV papers for the RAG flow to work.
 >
-> You will be asked to provide a url to the valid Qdrant database during the flow.
+> You will be asked to provide a url to the valid Qdrant database during the flow (e.g. http://localhost:6333)

 ### Flow Options